Light Grenades

-Light Grenades is the sixth studio album by alternative rock band Incubus, released on November 28, 2006, on Epic.
-The album sold 359,000 copies during its first week of release worldwide, and debuted at No. 1 on the Billboard 200, selling 165,000 copies in the US in its first week; it is the band's first number one album.
-However, until November 20, 2016, Light Grenades held the dubious honor of having the title of the biggest drop from No. 1 in chart history, falling to number 37.
+Light Grenades is the sixth studio album by the American rock band Incubus, released on November 28, 2006, on Epic.
+The album sold 359,000 copies during its first week of release worldwide and debuted at number one on the Billboard 200, selling 165,000 copies in the US in its first week.
+It is the band's first number-one album.
 The album achieved Gold certification, less than the band's previous Platinum records beginning with 1999's Make Yourself.

 History

 "Earth to Bella" and "Love Hurts" made their live debut in front of an audience at the Make Some Noise concert on April 29, 2006.

 "A Kiss to Send Us Off" and "Anna Molly" made their live debut on VH1's Decades Rock: Live Tribute to the Pretenders on August 11, 2006, even though the songs were not featured in the program.
 The same two songs were also performed at Edgefest 2006 on September 30 at Tempe Beach Park, Arizona.

 "Rogues" made its debut at a pair of pre album-release shows at the London Astoria and the Berlin Postbahnhof on November 14 and 16, 2006.

 The songs "Punch Drunk" and "Look Alive" were recorded during the Light Grenades sessions, but were originally only available as bonus tracks on the Japanese edition of the album.
 Live versions have since seen release worldwide on the Look Alive live DVD.
 The studio versions of both songs are also on Monuments and Melodies.